 You play indie games.
-In its first year of life, the Switch proved to be a home for a stable of awesome indie games (or as Nintendo calls, them, "Nindies").
-The eShop is home to Thumper, Stardew Valley, Overcooked, Axiom Verge, Golf Story, Shovel Knight and a whole lot more.
-It's taking the Vita's place as one of the best ways to play indie games at home or on the go.
+The Switch has become the de-facto console for indie games (or as Nintendo calls, them, "Nindies").
+The eShop is home to Thumper, Stardew Valley, Overcooked, Axiom Verge, Golf Story, Shovel Knight, Cuphead, Celeste and a whole lot more.
 These are often downloadable, so you might want to invest in a microSD card for your Switch.

 You may be less interested if…

 You want the best graphics on a console.
 Sorry folks, but there’s no 4K support here.
 The Switch’s mobile-friendly Nvidia Tegra GPU means you probably won’t see anything comparable to a PS4 or Xbox One, nevermind the PS4 Pro, Xbox One X or gaming PC.
 The touch screen has 720p resolution, so you won’t be able to play Skyrim in full HD on the go.

 You want a long-lasting handheld game system.
 With its skimpy battery life, you’ll only be able to play for so long.
 The Switch's battery lasts between 2.5 and 6 hours, depending on the game.
 The company says The Legend of Zelda: Breath of the Wild will endure for three hours on the tablet.